liferay/liferay-docs/developer/frameworks/articles/search/02-indexing-framework/01-intro.markdown

-In past versions of @product@, when your asset required indexing, you would implement a new Indexer by extending `com.liferay.portal.kernel.search.BaseIndexer<T>`. @product-ver@ introduces a new pattern that relies on
+In past versions of @product@, when your asset required indexing, you would implement a new Indexer by extending `com.liferay.portal.kernel.search.BaseIndexer<T>`. @product@ version 7.1 introduced a new pattern that relies on
 [composition instead of inheritance](https://stackoverflow.com/questions/2399544/difference-between-inheritance-and-composition).
 If you want to use the old approach, feel free to extend `BaseIndexer`.
 It's still supported.